Powerful statistical inference for nested data using sufficient summary statistics: Conclusion

 \section{Conclusion}

-In this paper, we have reviewed practical approaches to conduct statistical inference on group-level effects in nested data settings, and have demonstrated their properties on simulated and real data.
-With the inverse-variance-weighted sufficient-summary-statistic approach, we highlighted an approach that combines simplicity with excellent statistical properties.
-We have furthermore provided a practical guideline for using this approach in conjunction with some of the most popular measures of statistical effects.
+In this paper, we have reviewed practical approaches to conduct statistical inference on group-level effects in nested data settings, and have demonstrated their properties on simulated and real neuroimaging data. {With the sufficient-summary-statistic approach, we highlighted an approach that combines computational simplicity with favorable statistical properties.} We have furthermore provided a practical guideline for using this approach in conjunction with some of the most popular measures of statistical effects.